kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 ### Demographic and Survey questions (using SurveyJS library)

-[SurveyJS](http://surveyjs.org) is an easy to use library to create online surveys similar to jQuery UI.
+[SurveyJS](http://surveyjs.org) is an easy to use library to create simple forms or complex surveys and questionaires.
 Have a look at [surveyjs.org/examples/jquery/questiontype-text](http://surveyjs.org/examples/jquery/questiontype-text/) to see what is possible.

 ![Screenshot SurveyJS Example](images/example-studies/survey-js-screenshot.png){:width="300"}